 Broadly, there are two types of technology platforms for eCommerce: Open source and Hosted (Closed source) platforms.
 Here is a brief comparison of the two.
 (For a detailed comparison between Magento and Shopify you may want to refer to our post-Magento vs Shopify: What should you choose?)

-Since your online pharmacy will sell sensitive products – medicated formulations, health supplements, OTC drugs – it’s extremely critical you select your suppliers and other partners responsibly.
+Since your online pharmacy store will sell sensitive products – medicated formulations, health supplements, OTC drugs – it’s extremely critical you select your suppliers and other partners responsibly.

 There is always a huge risk that your supplier may supply you poor quality substitutes, spurious drugs, drugs not stored as per required instructions, drugs manufactured by manufacturers with poor quality control or drugs that are well past their expiry date.
 It is strongly recommended you take a lot of care and invest a lot of efforts in identifying only recognized and reliable suppliers.
 For bulk quantities, you may be able to strike a good deal with the manufacturers themselves.